 PG&E has indicated they will NOT turn power back on until the lines that were shut down are physically inspected by their crews.
 In their presentation of the PSPS program they state, “We would make every effort to restore power within 24 hours.
 However, depending on conditions or if any repairs are needed, outages (weather plus restoration time) could last between 2 to 5 days.”

 What does this mean for you?
 A loss of power affects many things, refrigeration, air conditioning, and medical devices in your home.
 Local businesses could be impacted, affecting commerce in town..
 Town of Danville Emergency Management staff recommend residents prepare for the possibility of a power shutoff.
-A letter being sent by PG&E to customers can be found online.
+A letter was sent by PG&E to customers: Take Action Today to Prepare for Public Safety Power Outages

 You can go to the following web site for further information: www.pge.com/wildfiresafety